Austin and the Texas Hill Country

 Mayborn Museum Complex

 From Baylor University’s collection, learn more about prehistoric Texas in Strecker’s Cabinet of Curiosities.
-In addition to fossils, the Mayborn will host a special exhibit starting in early June until the end of September.
+In addition the Mayborn Museum Complex offers an exhibit on the Cretaceous Sea, which covered much of Texas.

 Learn more about Texas dinosaurs and fossils in the Hall of Geology and Paleontology.
-The Great Hall offers treasures like the Quetzalcoatlus northropi, the Texas Pterosaur that was discovered in West Texas by the University of Texas.
+The Great Hall offers treasures like the Quetzalcoatlus Northropi, a Texas Pterosaur discovered in West Texas by the University of Texas.

 Guide to Bastrop in Central Texas